-- hypothecations, pledges, and security interests of any kind whatsoever. - 1.19 Executory Contract shall mean an executory contract within the meaning of § 365 of the Bankruptcy Code. - 1.20 Fee Claim shall mean the Administrative Claim of a professional person for compensation and/or reimbursement of expenses. - 1.21 Final Order shall mean an Order of any court, administrative agency or other tribunal as entered on its docket as to which (a) the time to appeal or petition for rehearing or certiorari has expired and as to which no appeal or motion for rehearing or petition for certiorari has been timely filed or taken, (b) if such an appeal or motion for rehearing or petition for certiorari has been timely filed or taken, such order or judgment has been affirmed by the highest tribunal in which review was sought or such appeal, motion for rehearing or petition for certiorari was dismissed or otherwise terminated without modification of such order or judgment, and the time has expired within which any further proceeding for review may be commenced. - 1.22 Liquidating Trust shall mean the New England Building Materials, LLC Liquidating Trust established by this Plan pursuant to the terms of the Liquidating Trust Agreement attached to the Plan as Exhibit A, which Trust shall be vested with ownership of the Chapter 5 Causes of Action pursuant to the Plan. - 1.23 Liquidating Trustee shall mean the Trustee appointed to oversee the Liquidating Trust and vested with the powers and responsibilities set forth in the Liquidating Trust Agreement attached to the Plan as Exhibit A. - 1.24 Order shall mean an order of the Bankruptcy Court. - 1.25 Petition Date shall mean February 14, 2012 - 1.26 Plan shall mean this Plan of Reorganization, dated June 13, 2012, as it may be amended or modified by the Debtor from time to time (or such other interest rate as the Court may order or the Debtor may agree upon with the relevant parties-in-interest), together with all exhibits, schedules and other attachments hereto, as the same may be amended or modified by the Debtor from time to time (or such other interest rate as the Court may order or the Debtor may agree upon with the relevant parties-in-interest), all of which are incorporated herein by reference. - 1.27 Prime Rate shall mean the annualized rate of interest designated as the
+- 1.17 Effective Date shall mean the date determined in accordance with Article VI of the Plan. - 1.18 Encumbrances shall mean all liens, encumbrances, mortgages, hypothecations, pledges, and security interests of any kind whatsoever. - 1.19 Executory Contract shall mean an executory contract within the meaning of § 365 of the Bankruptcy Code. - 1.20 Fee Claim shall mean the Administrative Claim of a professional person for compensation and/or reimbursement of expenses. - 1.21 Final Order shall mean an Order of any court, administrative agency or other tribunal as entered on its docket as to which (a) the time to appeal or petition for rehearing or certiorari has expired and as to which no appeal or motion for rehearing or petition for certiorari has been timely filed or taken, (b) if such an appeal or motion for rehearing or petition for certiorari has been timely filed or taken, such order or judgment has been affirmed by the highest tribunal in which review was sought or such appeal, motion for rehearing or petition for certiorari was dismissed or otherwise terminated without modification of such order or judgment, and the time has expired within which any further proceeding for review may be commenced. - 1.22 Liquidating Trust shall mean the New England Building Materials, LLC Liquidating Trust established by this Plan pursuant to the terms of the Liquidating Trust Agreement attached to the Plan as Exhibit A, which Trust shall be vested with ownership of the Chapter 5 Causes of Action pursuant to the Plan. - 1.23 Liquidating Trustee shall mean the Trustee appointed to oversee the Liquidating Trust and vested with the powers and responsibilities set forth in the Liquidating Trust Agreement attached to the Plan as Exhibit A. - 1.24 Order shall mean an order of the Bankruptcy Court. - 1.25 Petition Date shall mean February 14, 2012 - 1.26 Plan shall mean the Second Amended Plan of Reorganization, dated September 24, 2012, as it may be amended or modified by the Debtor from time to time (or such other interest rate as the Court may order or the Debtor may agree upon with the relevant parties-in-interest), together with all exhibits, schedules and other attachments hereto, as the same may be amended or modified by the Debtor from time to time (or such other interest rate as the Court may order or the Debtor may agree upon with the relevant parties-in-interest), all of which are incorporated herein by reference.